Take me directly to the Traffic Calming Assessments Lists.

 If at any point during the review staff determine that the proposed traffic calming doesn’t satisfy the criteria, the process could be terminated.

-Complete list of Former and Current Assessments including Current Stage - *NOTE - find your street and note which stage it is in, then check the glossary below to see what that means.
+Complete list of Former and Current Assessments including Current Stage - as of Dec 31, 2020 - *NOTE - find your street and note which stage it is in, then check the glossary below to see what that means.
+Note: You can press Ctrl + F to access the Find Function in the pdf file.

 File – Open